What Is DAB+ and How Does It Work?

 DAB+ digitally encodes audio using the AAC+ audio codec (HE-AAC).
 This is a fairly common lossy digitally coded algorithm, standardised by MPEG, and licensed to software and hardware companies by Via Licensing Corporation.
 DAB+ receivers need to be licensed, as do the encoders used in the transmission chain.

-The older DAB standard (used in areas such as the UK) employs the original AAC codec.
-The main difference between DAB and DAB+ is the audio codec.
-This basic chart shows perceptive quality between the various version of AAC codecs:
+The older DAB standard (used in areas such as the UK) employs the much older, and now patent-free, MP2 codec.
+The main difference between DAB and DAB+ is the audio codec – which significantly affects the audio quality at any given bitrate.

 As mentioned earlier, the standard error correction rate is 3A 1/2.
 The error rate is configurable per-station.
 This table shows how many 64Kbps services can be provided at each FEC rate.